Ikirun: Schools

+Festivals

 The Egugun and Ikirun festivals are famous festivals in Ikirun.
 The Egugun Festival is a festival of masquerade displays that occurs in the month of May annually in Ikirun and spans seven days.
 The Ikirun festival is a day used to reflect on the progress of the people, bring together indigenous people who have sojourned far and also contribute towards the development of the people.

-The first Ikirun day held on the 18th of April 1992.
+The first Ikirun day was held on the 18th of April 1992.